IslamZaoui/MyBlog/README.md

 ## 🧭 Uses

-- ⚡️ [SvelteKit](https://kit.svelte.dev/) for the framework and prerendering pages ahead of time making it blazingly fast 🔥
+- 💖 [SvelteKit](https://kit.svelte.dev/) for the framework and prerendering pages ahead of time making it blazingly fast 🔥

+- 💀 [Skeleton UI](https://kit.svelte.dev/) Library for the beautiful UI design and components

 - The project is hosted on [Vercel](https://vercel.com/)

 - I use [@vercel/og]([https://github.com/mattcroat/social-share-images](https://vercel.com/docs/functions/edge-functions/og-image-generation)) to create dynamic social share images

+and a lot of other amazing libraries provided by Svelte and JS communities.